The ovaries are two female reproductive glands that produce ova, or eggs. They also produce the female hormones estrogen and progesterone.

 The ovaries are made up of three types of cells.
 Each cell can develop into a different type of tumor:

-- Epithelial tumors form in the layer of tissue on the outside of the ovaries.
-About 90 percent of ovarian cancers are epithelial tumors
+- Epithelial ovarian carcinomas form in the layer of tissue on the outside of the ovaries.
+About

 - Stromal tumors grow in the hormone-producing cells.
 Seven percent of ovarian cancers are stromal tumors.

 - Germ cell tumors develop in the egg-producing cells.
 Germ cell tumors are rare.

 Most ovarian cysts aren’t cancerous.
 These are called benign cysts.
 However, a very small number can be cancerous.

 An ovarian cyst is a collection of fluid or air that develops in or around the ovary.
 Most ovarian cysts form as a normal part of ovulation, which is when the ovary releases an egg.
 They usually only cause mild symptoms, like bloating, and go away without treatment.